Image credit: Tesla

-The introduction of the Model 3, which the company reports will have a base price as low as $35,000 and a range of at least 220 miles per charge, means Tesla's electric cars are becoming more realistic vehicles for middle-class families in the US.
+Tesla’s other models command much higher prices.
+In 2019, the Model S sedan starts at $94,000 and the Model X crossover or SUV model starts at $97,000, are available.
+It’s $200,000 to $250,000 supercar, the Roadster, was announced in 2017 but won’t be expected for delivery until 2020.
+The rebate levels and dates are the same for the Model S and Model x vehicles.
+Tesla’s site said it expects the standard battery option for the Model 3, which should have the $35,000 base price, will be available within 4 to 6 months.
+That will likely have a base price as low as $35,000 and a range of at least 220 miles per charge.
+Making it a more realistic vehicle for middle-class families in the US.
 It’s perfect timing, too.
 EVs across the board are becoming more affordable as competition ramps up, the costs of battery technologies come down and more consumers are interested in the benefits of EVs, like lower operating costs, and home charging in conjunction with a solar system and home energy storage systems.

-In October 2016, for instance, Elon Musk publicly chided his sales team for offering discounts on a factory new Tesla.
+In October 2016, for instance, Musk publicly chided his sales team for offering discounts on a factory new Tesla.
 "There can never -- and I mean never -- be a discount on a new car coming out of the factory in pristine condition," Musk stated in the letter.
 "This is why I always pay full price when I buy a car and the same applies to my family friends, celebrities, no matter how famous or influential."

 Wait, Really no Bargaining?

 Well, there are still some ways to get a price break on a new Tesla.
-Owners of Tesla’s vehicles can refer others to Tesla for certain price reductions, which in the past have included $1,000 of the price or unlimited free usage of Superchargers.
+Owners of Tesla’s vehicles can refer others to Tesla for certain price reductions, which in the past have included $1,000 off the price or unlimited free usage of Superchargers.
 Another potential way to save a little cash is to see if the Tesla dealership has any vehicles that others ordered but canceled before picking them up, they might be eligible for a discount, observes a forum post on Tesla’s site.
-The other option is to see if you can purchase a demo vehicle from the sales office or if the office has any Tesla vehicles that were delivered in a damaged or non-pristine form.
+The other option is to see if you can purchase a demo vehicle from the sales office or if the office has any Tesla vehicles that were delivered in damaged or non-pristine form.

 What’s the difference in Tesla’s performance packages?

-In 2018 Tesla’s most expensive vehicles are the P100D versions of the S and X. The P100D Model X has a max price of $162,200 in 2018, including a $5,500 wheel option, a $6,000 seating option, and more.
-The P100D Model S has a max price of $155,000 with all available options including a $4,500 wheel option, improved autopilot and more.
+In 2018 Tesla’s most expensive vehicles are the P100D versions of the S and X. The P100D Model X has a max price of $157,000 in 2019, including a $5,500 wheel option, a $6,000 seating option, enhanced autopilot and more.
+The P100D Model S has a max price of $145,000 with all available options including a $4,500 wheel option, improved autopilot and more.